-Responsibility for administration, planning, program development, and program implementation for the Virginia Consortium rests with the Directors, subject to the approval of the Provosts who appoint them.
-The Director of Clinical Training (DCT) and the Associate Directors of Clinical Training (A-DCTs) represent separate institutions.
-They are assisted by an Advisory Panel of three full-time faculty, representing each of the consortial institutions.
-The Directors and Advisory Panel members are centrally involved in the graduate training activities of his or her institution.
-The Directors and Advisory Panel meet together at least four times annually.
+Responsibility for administration, planning, program development, and program implementation for the Virginia Consortium rests with the Director of Clinical Training DCT) and the Associate Director of Clinical Training (A-DCT) who are appointed by the Provosts of the consortial institutions.
+One additional faculty member from each of the consortial institutions assists them.
+The Directors, Program Representative from EVMS, and additional faculty members from NSU and ODU comprise the Program's Advisory Panel.